Old Buckenham Airfield: War memorial

 In 2013 the airfield changed its logo to a shield, originally carved by a serving USAAF officer during World War II.
 The shield appears on the War Memorial and is now used by the airfield in all its activities.
 The memorial is described by the airfield as being the main focal point of the airfield.
 The airfield management have said that they are fostering links with Memorial Groups in the United States.

 453rd Bomb Group Museum

 In February 2015, it was announced that the airfield has applied for permission to erect a museum at the site.
 The plans are for the erection of two Nissen Huts, one of which will house items described as having the potential to be the largest collection of 453rd Bomb Group memorabilia in existence.

 The 453rd Bombardment Group Museum opened on Remembrance Sunday 2015.

 The 8th Air Force Heritage Gallery

-An additional Museum, said to complement the 453rd Museum, was opened on Remembrance Sunday 2017 by United States Navy Captain (United States O-6) Poston, whose Great Uncle served in the 453rd Bombardment Group at RAF Old Buckenham.
+An additional Museum was opened on Remembrance Sunday 2017 by United States Navy Captain (United States O-6) Poston, whose Great Uncle served in the 453rd Bombardment Group at RAF Old Buckenham.
 The new museum covers the wider subject of the Eighth Air Force of which the 453rd were a part.